QueenPolly/Stumped-Mod/README.md

 - Signs
 - ~~Boats~~

+#### The Current wood types added are
+- Cherry Blossom

 ## What do you intend to add?

-- Add different coloured Blossom Leaves
+- Add Biomes for different types of trees
-- Add Cherry Blossom biome
-- Add boats
+- Add boats for each type of tree

-- Add more wood types past Cherry Blossom
+## To do list:

+- More blossom leaf colours
+- Fix blossom leaves decaying on the trees they spawn on
+- Monkey puzzle trees